gojanpaolo/hotchocolate/website/src/docs/hotchocolate/execution-engine/field-middleware.md

     });
 ```

+A middleware can also set or override the result by assigning the `context.Result` property.

+> Note: The field resolver will only execute if no result has been produced by one of the preceding field middleware.
+If any middleware has set the `Result` property on the `IMiddlewareContext`, the field resolver will be skipped.

 # Short-circuiting

 In some cases we might want to short-circuit the execution of field middleware / the field resolver.
-For this we can simply not await the `FieldDelegate`.
+For this we can simply not call the `FieldDelegate` (`next`).

 ```csharp
 descriptor